 The Health Lodge is intended for the temporary care of sick or injured campers, leaders, and staff.
 A resident health officer is always on duty, and a physician is always on call.
-The Health Officer is normally at the East Lodge during mealtime to dispense medications.
+The Health Officer is normally at the East Lodge before and after mealtime to dispense medications.
+East Lodge will be used as a day time Health Lodge for proximity to the campers, during program hours this is where.
+If there is an emergency at night, all are instructed to visit the health lodge residence.
 There will be a schedule made to instruct all regarding medication and proper protocol.